nayakpuradarshan/Automation_Practice_Code/README.md

 # Automation_Practice_Code
+Hello,
-This is all about learning new things about the automation.
+This is all about learning new things in the automation.